5k Jogger to Ultra Runner in 14 weeks

 Sat cross

-this really sounds tempting
+this really sounds tempting0

 There seems to be a hell of a jump between week 3 and 4.
 I can reasonably comfortably run 9 miles at present but stepping up next week and doing a 15 mile run seems like a huge step.
 Normal advice is 10% a week.
 I normally add around 20% and in my mind that's pushing it.
 I must admit I'm not convinced by this and the chance for injury or failure.
-Good luck anyway
+Good luck anyway0

 These are all steady runs?
 Any intervals or tempo runs in here?
 I thought shorter distance interval runs were good for building stamina.